 - head imaging reports, or

 - copies of other records as applicable.

 We strongly recommend that a family member or caregiver accompany the patient to all appointments, particularly those with memory complaints.

 Geriatric Psychiatry Care Team

+All patients must have a referral from a medical provider to be considered for services in our clinic.
+Internal referrals must be made through EPIC.
 If you are a referring physician from outside of our U of U Health system, please fill out our online patient referral form or print out the referral form and fax it to 801-587-3631.

 Healthcare professionals and established patients may call our clinic line at 801-587-8007 to make appointments or inquire about patient referrals.